 Even with the Child Tax Credit and Additional Child Tax Credit, you still claim the standard deduction.
 If you pay for childcare or dependent care, you may deduct up to $3,000 per qualifying child.
 If you have multiple children, you can deduct up to $6,000 total.

 Adopting a child or being in the process of adopting a child opens up another credit.
 The Adoption Tax Credit can be applied for, and completing a worksheet will help you determine your eligibility for the credit.

 Filing as the head of your household, as a single person with children living with you for at least 183 nights of a tax year, you may be able to claim a higher deduction.
 This would also allow you to have lowered tax rates.

 If you use online tax filing software, it automatically checks to see if you can claim the Child Tax Credit.
 Those that file using paper returns, will have to use online references and worksheets to help determine the amount of your credit.
 Filing online gives you the exact amount of the credit that you can claim.

-TurboTax has atax estimator which is like using a child tax credit calculator because they use a simple interview style of questions to calculate your tax credits for you.
+TurboTax has adependents tax credit estimator which is the same as a child tax credit calculator to calculate your tax credits for you.
 You will answer easy questions about your income, filing status, children, and marital status.
 The tax calculator goes to work for you and your credits are displayed on the right hand side of your screen.
 Don’t miss out on claiming your tax credits.